HRIS RFP guide: How to find the right human resources software

 During this stage, you’ll also start negotiating with your vendors.
 Is there an HRMS you like best but are thinking about passing on because of the price?
 Let the vendor know.
 Chances are, they’ll be willing to work with you on payment terms considering how much time they’ve invested in the sales process.

 Finally, it’s time to select your vendor.
-Let them know that you’re moving forward, get your contract signed, and start implementing your organization’s new HRMS.
+Let them know that you’re moving forward with an RFP award letter, get your contract signed, and start implementing your organization’s new HRMS.

-Don’t forget to let the other vendors on your shortlist know they didn’t make the cut.
-It’s always nice to offer feedback to these vendors and even potentially participate in a win-loss interview.
+Don’t forget to let the other vendors on your shortlist know they didn’t make the cut with a proposal rejection letter.
+It’s always nice to offer feedback in an RFP debrief to these vendors and even potentially participate in a win-loss interview.

 After all, they did invest a lot of time in your organization only to lose the deal.
 And hey, you never know what the future might bring.
 Your feedback now could lead to them making tweaks that open the door for a successful vendor-client relationship in the future.

-All right, so now you know the process you should employ to find the right HRMS.
-To help you successfully implement that process, we’ve compiled HRMS selection advice from some of the most well-respected experts in human resources.
+All right, so now you know the process you should employ to find the right HRIS.
+To help you successfully implement that process, we’ve compiled HRIS selection advice from some of the most well-respected experts in human resources.